gfusee/seal-sdk-rs/CONTRIBUTING.md

 ## Running the tests

-1. Build the Docker images used by the test suite:
+1. Pull the Docker images used by the test suite:
-   `./build_test_images.sh`
+   `./utils/docker/pull_images.sh`
 2. Run the tests: `cargo test`

 The integration tests create Docker containers for the Sui localnet and Seal